rwperrott/Useful4LinuxMint/software/console/alien.md

 $ alien -r ${filename}.deb
 ```

-It might require Super User Privileges to run the command.
-If it does then proceed with the commands below
+It might require `root` user or permissions to run the command.
+If it does then proceed with the commands below.
 ```shell
 $ sudo alien ${filename}.rpm # Rpm to Deb